-25 mountains everyone should ski in their lifetime
+25 Mountains Everyone Should Ski In Their Lifetime

-Ski bums and boarders follow the powder around the world to get the chance to shred the slopes at the very best ski resorts.
+Ski bums and boarders follow the powder around the world to shred the slopes at the world’s best ski resorts.

 From ritzy Snowmass in Aspen, Colorado, to the steep terrain of Cerro Catedral in Argentina, here are 25 mountains that all skiers and boarders should visit in their lifetime.